Home

 • Amount of withholding tax collected from each payment

-• Reason that the taxable amount is less than the total payment
+• The reason the taxable amount is less than the total payment

 • Statements relating to employees' nonresident alien status